 What’s the payment process?

-Another reason why we choose onlinejobs.ph is that, beyond the hire, you can use something like Transferwise where you can pay them directly versus some platforms that make you pay through the platform itself.
-Transferwise is a great platform.
+You can pay them directly through Transferwise.
+Again, Transferwise is a great platform.
 It’s pretty quick, in some cases, almost immediate, but at least within one to two business days, that payment will go through.

-The last piece of advice I would give you is to make sure you treat them like an actual employee.
-You make sure you treat them like they’re a part of your team because that’s what they are.
+The last piece of advice I would give you is to make sure you treat them like actual employees.
+Treat them like they’re a part of your team because that’s what they are.

-We’re going to continue our productivity series In the next blog because I’m going to teach you how to build an actual outsourcing guide.
-You basically build a system that you have that back and forth communication.
+We will continue our productivity series in the next blog to teach you how to build an essential outsourcing guide.
+So you make a system that you have that back and forth communication.

 That’s it! hope to see you on the next one.